Root canal treatment is carried out by your dentist over 2 or more appointments.

 - powdered glass

-The dentist will reduce the size of your tooth and use the crown to replace what's removed.
+The dentist will use a drill to reduce the size of your tooth and use the crown to replace what's removed.

 A mould of your tooth will be taken to ensure the crown is the right shape and size, and fits your tooth accurately.